 Finder makes money from featured partners, but editorial opinions are our own.

-Binance has halted AUD bank transfers, but there is no reason to panic or sell your crypto at a loss.
+Binance has halted AUD bank transfers, but there's still ways to withdraw your funds.

-If you want to sell your crypto for AUD, you can easily transfer it to another Australian exchange.
-This will avoid the volatility and lower-than-average prices currently seen on Binance.
+1. If you want to sell your crypto for AUD - you can easily transfer it to another Australian exchange and sell it there.

-If you want to hold on to your crypto you can withdraw it to a self-custodial wallet for extra safety, which means you aren't exposed to any of the risks of keeping it on an exchange.
+2. If you want to hold on to your crypto - you can withdraw it to another exchange or a self-custodial wallet for extra safety, which means you aren't exposed to any of the risks of keeping it on an exchange.

 You can easily withdraw your cryptocurrency and move it to another Australian exchange.
 You can either leave it there, or sell it and withdraw AUD from the new exchange.

 You can compare a list of the best exchanges in Australia in this guide.
-All of the exchanges in this list – except Binance – accept AUD.
+All of the exchanges in this list (excluding Binance) accept AUD.

-If you are looking for an exchange with a similar range of coins to Binance, then you may want to consider CoinSpot, Swyftx, Coinstash.
+If you are looking for an exchange with a similar range of coins to Binance that also offers AUD withdrawal, then you may want to consider CoinSpot, Swyftx or Coinstash.

 Choosing an exchange with a wide range of coins makes it more likely that they will be able to accept the assets you have stored on Binance.